 Amsterdam is the perfect place for a great holiday, with its great museums and galleries, lovely eateries, picturesque winding streets and canals, and lively nightlife scene.

-NEW - Eurostar direct* train service to Amsterdam has started this year.
+NEW - Eurostar direct* train service to Amsterdam now avaliable.
 Depart from London St Pancras and be in the centre of Amsterdam in less than 4 hours.

 * Direct trains operate from London to Amsterdam only.
 Trains originating from Amsterdam will be indirect via Brussels.